FFmpeg/FFV1/ffv1.md

 The FFV1 bitstream is parsable in two ways: in sequential order as described in this document or with the pre-analysis of the footer of each slice.
 Each slice footer contains a slice\_size field so the boundary of each slice is computable without having to parse the slice content.
 That allows multi-threading as well as independence of slice content (a bitstream error in a slice header or slice content has no impact on the decoding of the other slices).

-After having checked keyframe field, a decoder SHOULD parse slice_size fields, from slice\_size of the last slice at the end of the frame up to slice\_size of the first slice at the beginning of the frame, before parsing slices, in order to have slices boundaries.
-A decoder MAY fallback on sequential order e.g. in case of corrupted frame (frame size unknown, slice\_size of slices not coherent...) or if there is no possibility of seek into the stream.
+After having checked keyframe field, a decoder SHOULD parse slice_size fields, from slice\_size of the last slice at the end of the `Frame` up to slice\_size of the first slice at the beginning of the `Frame`, before parsing slices, in order to have slices boundaries.
+A decoder MAY fallback on sequential order e.g. in case of a corrupted `Frame` (frame size unknown, slice\_size of slices not coherent...) or if there is no possibility of seek into the stream.

-Architecture overview of slices in a frame:
+Architecture overview of slices in a `Frame`:

 |                                                               |
 |:--------------------------------------------------------------|